fylobc/fylobc.github.io/_parts/Part_0.md

 She didn't have enough experience to say whether it was better than other first class services, but it was a nice ride.
 The traditional way of getting to Friedland was via private jet, and Aviato was the only commercial airline that had a license to land on the island (this was deliberate of course), so it was expensive.
 But the team had been sent first class since the negotiations started the day after they landed.
 Lisa had a private pod with an L-shaped couch, a window and a 50-inch screen, and the wireless was good enough to FaceTime with her husband for an hour.
 Everything was over-designed, as you’d expect, advertising its innovation, and the micro-adjustments made by the plane’s navigation system kept the plane moving smoothly through the air.
 It reminded Lisa of riding on a high speed train.

-Lisa still felt uneasy about the foreigness of the people running Friedland.
-She was used to negotiating with people from similar backgrounds to herself: policy analysts, lawyers, career politicians.
-Friedland’s governing council was made up of tech entrepreneurs, investors and academics.
+She still felt uneasy about the foreigness of the people running Friedland.
+She was used to negotiating with people from similar backgrounds to herself: policy analysts, lawyers, career politicians; but Friedland’s governing council was made up of tech entrepreneurs, investors and academics.
 It was more like going to a board meeting, or even participating in a Reddit thread, and she had no feel for what the island's stance was going to be.
 This was the first time Friedland had been engaged in international diplomacy since the negotiations to create the island wrapped up seven years ago.
-From outside, it wasn't even clear how decisions were made on the island.
+From the outside, it wasn't even clear how decisions were made on the island.
 It was known that Friedland had stuck with the governing council-model laid out in the agreement for its formation, but some decisions were also made via an elaborate online voting system, which all residents could participate in.

 Outsiders also couldn’t access the island's property agreements, though in theory there was enough space for Friedland to take in 10 000 refugees, especially since its inhabitants tended to travel a lot.
 If the residents were particularly moved, they might even be persuaded to build another island to house refugees.
 That was a dream scenario, but she didn’t rule it out.
 As everyone had stressed to her, the people who lived in Friedland liked thinking outside the box, and building a new island was an innovative way of addressing the refugee crisis.

 On the other hand, Friedland was an oasis of techno-libertarians, who didn’t seem like the sort of people who worried too much about things like housing refugees.
 Lisa had read that one of the island’s main philanthropic endeavors was the Artificial Intelligence Containment Institute, which studied how to control superintelligent programs.
 To the Friedland community these were the greatest risk to humanity and funding this research was viewed as the most effective form of philanthropy.

 So the negotiating team had had to prepare for any possibility, from outright rejection to an offer to house a substantial fraction of the global refugee population.
-Lisa had met with various people who might give her some insight on what to expect: political scientists, economists, psychologists and people in tech who hadn’t moved to the island, but no one had given her anything more than general negotiating advice.
-The problem was no one had ever moved back off the island, so all the information the team had came from the agreement founding Friedland and from trawling through the internet and public posts on social media.
+Lisa had met with various people who might give her some insight on what to expect: political scientists, economists, psychologists and people in tech who hadn’t moved to the island; but she hadn't gotten anything more than general negotiating advice.
+The problem was that no one had ever moved back off the island, so all the information available to the team came from the agreement founding Friedland and from trawling through the internet and public posts on social media.
 It had occurred to Lisa that the island might encourage a culture of secrecy exactly to gain an advantage in negotiating with outsiders.

-Despite her unease, there was nothing more Lisa could do, so she selected a movie on the screen and tried to relax as the plane started its descent over the south Pacific.

 <hr>

 A welcome party waited by the terminal for Lisa and her team as they de-planed at Nozick airport.
-The hosts were dressed casually, in sandals, t-shirts and shorts, and Lisa felt overdressed in her white blouse and black slacks.
-A man and a woman approached her as she walked from the plane to the terminal.
-"Heya," the man said, extending his right hand.
-“I’m Luis, and this is Greta.
+Dressed casually, in sandals, t-shirts and shorts, they quickly fanned out in groups of two to greet the visitors as they walked from the plane to the terminal.
+A man and a woman approached Lisa, who felt hot and overdressed, and the man asked "Lisa Schwartz, right?"

+"Yes that's me," Lisa answered.

+“Great, nice to meet you," the man said and extended his hand.
+"I’m Luis, and this is Greta.
 We’re here to take you to your apartments."

 "Wonderful, thank you," Lisa replied.
 She hadn't been sure what to expect.

 "How was the flight?"

-"Great, very smooth."
+"Good, very smooth."

 "I'm glad to hear it.
 Yea Aviato's a great airline."

-"You get what you pay for I guess," Lisa said wrily.
+"You get what you pay for I guess."

-"Ha ha, yes, very true," Luis laughed.
+"Haha, yes, very true," Luis laughed.
 "Here, let me take your bag.”

 “Thank you,” Lisa replied as Luis took the handle of her roller bag.

-“We’ve split you up across four apartments, four in each," he explained.
+“We’ve split you up across four apartments, four in each," he explained as they walked through the terminal.
 "They’re on the other side of the island, the North Shore, looking out over the water.
-They're pretty nice, I think you’ll like them.”
+They're nice, I think you’ll like them.”

 “Sounds great.
 And transportation?”